BBRathnayaka/CSRF-prevention-with-Synchronizer-Token-Pattern/README.md

 You can access the application with the URL http://localhost:(port)/CSRFSyncT

-For more information about CSRF Synchronizer Token pattern, visit
+For more information about CSRF Synchronizer Token pattern : https://idealhax.blogspot.com/2018/10/synchronizer-token-pattern.html

+Read An Introduction to CSRF : https://idealhax.blogspot.com/2018/10/cross-site-request-forgery-csrf-attack.html

+Desgin and Developed by : Budditha Rathnayaka

+Mail : 90sbudditha@gmail.com